4rsp/4rsp.github.io/index.md

 # Others

 Learning by reading other's writeups and practising with my own words.
-This is where I take someone's writeup and study it.
+This is where I take a random interesting challenge with a decent writeup and study it.

 ### Heap Related
 ##### Glibc 2.35